- Director: Joel Coen

 Raising Arizona was only the Coen Brothers’ second commercial movie, after Blood Simple, a fairly serious, cynical neo-noir set in Texas.
 Hoping to “sell out,” as they’d later put it in interviews, they decided to make their next movie an “upbeat” comedy involving a baby, set in Arizona.
-Joel Coen’s wife, Frances McDormand, introduced them to her friend Holly Hunter, and the brother decided to write a great part for her.
+Joel Coen’s wife, Frances McDormand, introduced them to her friend Holly Hunter, and the brothers decided to write a great part for her.
 McDormand appears in a smaller role in the movie, as Ed’s friend who is obsessed with babies.
 Babies were a great way to sell your movie in 1987 (one of the year’s highest-grossers was Three Men and a Baby), but hard to actually shoot.
 The production eventually went through at least fifteen Phoenix-area acting babies, who were fired as they learned how to walk.
 As Cage later said in an interview: “They didn’t know they were fired, because they were babies.
 I sometimes don’t think of babies as human.
 I mean, they have their own way of looking at things, and I respect them for that.
 But I know that one day they will grow up and become humans.”

 Nicolas Cage is pretty much the best.
 He had a wide-ranging and fun early career, which he used to transition into basically doing what he wants.
-This often includes lending credibility to smaller products that might not get made otherwise.
+This often includes lending credibility to smaller productions that might not get made otherwise.
 Cage’s birth name is “Coppola,” and his is the nephew of the director Francis Ford Coppola.
 He changed the name because he wanted to prove that he could make it on his own and avoid nepotism.
 He spends the time when he’s not shooting living in Las Vegas (at a previous house we learned that we went to the same Coffee Bean & Tea Leaf as Cage), where he had a son who he named “Kal-El.”
 Cage fits very well into a Coen paradigm that can require both subtle, believable emotions and completely over-the-top nonsense.